glaros-io/gpackagejs/README.md

 </script>
 ```

 The ajax package can be similarly included as follows via CDN.
-Params can be omitted if you do not use CSRF validation.
+Params can be omitted if you do not use CSRF validation. `CSRF TOKEN NAME` varies on platform that you use.
+For example, default token names are `X-CSRFToken` for Flask and `X-CSRF-TOKEN` for CodeIgniter.

 ```
 <script src="<CDN LINK TO AJAX PACKAGE>"></script>